NeuroTechX/ntx_slack_archive/opportunities.md

  >First, EEG analysis full time with Greg Simpson at Go-think.
 It's neurofeedback and a large number of subjects but I havent gotten a public release commitment.
 I feel like I should say Greg's a friend so check him out with other people but get in touch if you want my two cents.
 If someone does take it I hope you get in touch because I think he values my opinion on analysis and I know what I would do with it

+6/4/2017 9:23 PM

+ **mhough** :

+ >Second, and I don't know if it's fully what's appropriate here but there is a part time digital marketing job with Steve Miller I think his name is.
+He is on the game parents (God damn autocorrect) with Merznicech and if you know who I am talking about and that's the kind of gig you want I think you could turn it into an opportunity.
+My guess is he wants someone to keep up his LinkedIn content but ask him.